Learn More at Bloom

 Restorative yoga uses a series of simple poses, in which the body is fully supported by props.
 Each pose is held for an extended period of time once your body is comfortable to promote deep relaxation.
 Restorative Yoga also helps the body to de-stress, bolsters immunity and helps improve digestion and sleep.
 Classes are ongoing and pre-registration is not required.
 This class is appropriate for students of all levels.
 Props are provided.

 Prepare for the birth of your baby and work to alleviate pregnancy-related discomforts by practicing gentle, modified yoga poses and breathing exercises.
-Prenatal yoga class is a wonderful opportunity for pregnant women to connect and celebrate their changing bodies and growing babies.
+Prenatal yoga class is a wonderful opportunity for pregnant individuals to connect and celebrate their changing bodies and growing babies.
 Poses practiced in class aim to build strength and softness simultaneously in preparation for labor.
-Appropriate for expectant mothers at all stages of pregnancy.
+Appropriate for expectant individuals at all stages of pregnancy.

-Bring baby along as you connect with other new moms and help your body recover from birth and the strains of carrying and caring for a newborn.
-Moms practice poses that involve and entertain baby.
-This class is a great opportunity to bond with your baby, do something good for your body, and meet a great group of new moms.
-Appropriate for moms and non-crawling babies.
-Though class is not overly strenuous, we recommend getting your midwife or doctor's approval prior to practicing yoga postpartum.
+Bring baby along as you connect with other caregivers and help your body recover from the strains of carrying and caring for a newborn.
+You'll practice poses that involve and entertain baby while promoting bonding.
+Take care of yourself and enjoy some social time!
+Appropriate for caregivers and non-crawling babies.
+Though class is not overly strenuous, we recommend that postpartum individuals get their midwife or doctor's approval prior to attending.

 Parent & Tot